julie-scherer/chicago-airbnb-custom-etl-pipeline/README.md

 #### Project description:

-This repository creates a PostgreSQL database from the Inside Airbnb listings data for Chicago, IL (available here)[http://insideairbnb.com/get-the-data/].
+This repository creates a PostgreSQL database from the Inside Airbnb listings data for Chicago, IL [available here](http://insideairbnb.com/get-the-data/).
 The database includes information about the listings, such as the property type, url, amenities, etc., as well as details about the location/neighborhood, host, and reviews from previous guests.

 #### Data source:
-The Airbnb listings data for Chicago, IL was obtained from the (Inside Airbnb)[http://insideairbnb.com/chicago] website.
+The Airbnb listings data for Chicago, IL was obtained from the [Inside Airbnb](http://insideairbnb.com/chicago) website.
 The data includes listings that were active as of December 2022.

 #### Database design: